Code-Institute-Submissions/hogwarts-house-sorting/README.md

 ## Technologies Used

 ### Languages Used

 - HTML
 - CSS
 - JavaScript

 ### Frameworks, Libraries & Programs Used

 - [Balsamiq:](https://balsamiq.com/) was used to develop the wireframes during the design process.
 - [GitHub:](https://github.com/) created the repository in which the project's code is pushed to from Git.
 - [Git:](https://git-scm.com/) was used within the GitPod Terminal in order to add, commit & push to GitHub.
+- [Favicon.io](https://favicon.io/) was used to convert the Sorting Hat PNG into a Favicon.

 Add any frameworks, libraries or programs used while creating your project.